Project Initiation «Prev Next»

 Objective Define project scope and how it affects the modeling process.

-Define Project Scope
+Define Project Scope during the Initiation Phase

 Project context and project scope are very closely related.
 To define project context, you need to ask questions that show you where the system fits in terms of the larger picture.
 To define a project's scope, you need to ask how much of this system’s potential you will attempt to build.

-Project Scope Testing Boundaries
+Project Scope and Testing Boundaries

 Establishing Scope Boundaries